What Does PPB Mean in Hydrogen Water?

 Measured when, measured how, and measured under what conditions?

-A high PPB number can be useful only if the measurement context is clear.
+A high PPB number is most useful when the measurement context is clear.

 For Holistix hydrogen water products, see the Holistix Hydrogen Water Collection.